Ferrand's pushouts for algebraic spaces: Affine Ferrand pushouts

 \subsubsection{Descent of properties through $\phi_*$}

-Assume that $X=Y\coprod^{S^\aff}_TZ$ is a Ferrand's $S$-affine pushout, and let $\phi\:\calP\to X$ be the natural premorphism.
-We will now study the functors $\phi^*$ and $\phi_*$.
+Assume that $X=Y\coprod^{\aff}_TZ$ is a Ferrand affine pushout, and let $\phi\:\calP\to X$ be the natural map.
 While the pullback preserves all natural properties of modules, the situation with the pushforward is more delicate.
 When working on \cite{temrz} the first author learned from D. Rydh the following example, in which finite presentation is not respected by $\phi_*$.

 \begin{exam} Let $k$ be a field.
 Consider discrete valuation rings $B=k[x]_{(x)}$ and $C=K[y]_{(y)}$, where $K=k(x)$.
 In particular, $C/yC=K=\Frac(B)$.
 Then their composition $A$ is the preimage of $B$ in $C$, which is a valuation ring of height two.
 In fact, $A$ is the valuation ring of $k(x,y)$ such that $|y|\ll|x|\ll 1$, where the valuation is written multiplicatively.
-Note that $C=A_x$ and $B=A/I$, where $I=yC$ is the conductor of the corresponding Ferrand's diagram.
+Note that $C=A_x$ and $B=A/I$, where $I=yC$ is the conductor of the corresponding Ferrand diagram.

 Set $I_n:=x^{-n}yA$, and note that $I=\cup I_n$ is not finitely generated as an ideal of $A$ because $I_n\varsubsetneq I_{n+1}$ for any $n$.
 In particular, $A'=A/I=B$ is finitely generated but not finitely presented over $A$, while $A'_n=A/I_n$ are finitely presented.
 Note that the $B$-module $B'_n:=A'_n\otimes_AB=B$, the $C$-module $C'_n:=A'_n\otimes_AC=C/I_nC=C/I=K$, and the $K$-module $K'_n=A'_n\otimes_AK=K$ are finitely presented and independent of $n$.
 In particular, $B'_n\times_{K'_n}C'_n=B'_n=A'$, and we obtain the following pathologies: $\phi_*$ takes the finitely presented $\calO_\calP$-module $(K'_n;B'_n,C'_n)$ to the non-finitely presented $A$-module $A'$, and the natural homomorphism $A'_n\to\phi_*\phi^*(A'_n)=A'$ is not injective. \end{exam}